 While it may not formally be a dog park, it is dog friendly and often includes many locals and tourists alike looking to soak up some sun.

-What better way to see the lake than to ride it?
+What could be the better way to see the lake than to ride it?
 Considering Lake Tahoe’s big claim to fame is the lake itself, taking a boat tour is one opportunity you won’t want to miss.
 There are various private boat charters, and boat rental options available around the lake.
 Check out the docks for exclusive deals.

 While it is not open year-round, you can count on some of the best and freshly fallen snow in Tahoe to be found on these slopes from September to May.

 A truly stunning view with a short hike that is well worth the effort!
 Lower Eagles Falls not only includes a magnificent waterfall but also views from the cliffs of both the town of South Lake Tahoe and the reflective lake itself.

-All patrons who take this hike give it some of the highest marks for being one of the best places in Tahoe for a sunset with a view.
+All visitors who take this hike give it some of the highest marks for being one of the best places in Tahoe for sunset with an awe-inspiring view.

 The ultimate hike!
 Cover all corners of Lake Tahoe by traversing the famous ‘Tahoe Rim Trail’, which will literally take you 360 degrees around the outline of the lake.

-Some paths go as far down as the beach whereas others lead you all the way to the peaks of mountains, and yet the one constant is that the beauty never fades no matter where it leads you.
+Some paths go far down the beach, whereas others lead you all the way to the peaks of mountains, and yet the one constant is that the beauty never fades no matter where it leads you.